Welcome to today's edition of the Rush 24-7 podcast.

 Right?

-Oh, it's called Liberty versus the tyranny of socialism.
+Oh, it's called Liberty versus the Tyranny of Socialism.

-And I point out in there, and I point out in all my lectures, when I'm lecturing uh publicly, I don't talk about it in class, but socialism is just another form of tyranny.
+And I point out in there, and I point out in all my lectures, when I'm lecturing publicly, I don't talk about it in class, but socialism is just another form of tyranny.

-We can only talk about people being free, that is people owning themselves.
+We can only talk about people being free, that is, people owning themselves.

-That is, my basic Assumption is that I own Walter Williams and you own yourself.
+That is, my basic assumption is that I own Walter Williams and you own yourself.

 And once you accept the notion of self-ownership, then certain things are immoral and certain things are moral.